-Monday 7th May 2018- Keith Health Centre will be closed on May Day public holiday.
-If you require urgent medical advice during the time of closure please contact NHS24 by dialling 111.
-In the event of an emergency , please dial 999.
+Keith Health Centre will be closed on Monday 9th July 2018 as it is a NHS Grampian public holiday.
+If you require urgent medical advice during this time of closure please contact NHS 24 by dialling 111.
+In the event of a medical emergency dial 999.

 Important Change to Appointment System- 'Emergency Triage'